JohnRogers98/Gym/README.md

 In order to use telegram WebApp was implemented custom Assertion method which takes initData sent by telegram validates it and authenticate a user.

 To manage auth storage Gym.AuthorizationServer.Admin server is on duty.
-Currently, its main job is to create new users from.
+Currently, its main job is to create new users.
 All events of user manipulation are sending to RabbitMQ message bus.

 ## WebApi
 WebApi represents the core functionality of the application.
 It is divided into application, insfrastructure and domain projects.
 The Domain-Driven-Design pattern has been implemented.